Have you always wanted to grow plants on top of your fish tank?

 This eco fish tank is the same size as the ‘Back to the Roots’ tank, but it is a cheaper alternative.

-It’s a 3-gallon nano fish tank that would be suitable for 2 or 3 small breed fish such as neon tetras or mollies.
+It’s a 3-gallon nano fish tank suitable for 2 or 3 small breed fish, such as neon tetras or mollies.

-The fish shown in the picture is not likely to be to scale so should not be used as an accurate portrayal of the capacities of the tank (some may even be salt water fish that could not be used in this freshwater tank).
+The fish shown in the picture are not likely to be scaled, so they should not be used as an accurate portrayal of the tank’s capacities (some may even be saltwater fish that could not be used in this freshwater tank).

 Included in the kit: